google/highway/g3doc/quick_reference.md

 *   `V`: `f32` \
     <code>V **ApproximateReciprocalSqrt**(V a)</code>: returns an approximation
     of `1.0 / sqrt(a[i])`. `sqrt(a) ~= ApproximateReciprocalSqrt(a) * a`. x86
-    and PPC provide 12-bit approximations but the error on ARM is closer to 1%.
+    and PPC provide 12-bit approximations but the error on Arm is closer to 1%.

 *   `V`: `f32` \
     <code>V **ApproximateReciprocal**(V a)</code>: returns an approximation of